schoolofdevops/kubernetes-labguide/chapters/argo_workflow_ci.md

 ```

+If you are using a private registry which requires authentication while cloning, reference this code instead https://gist.github.com/initcron/9b6f14bd6f3c835651ec1b4cfcdea72b

 create a workflow by providing your own repo and image tag and start watching it using the following command:

 ```